vtripeno/integration_camel_apis/Readme.md

 * OUT QUEUE: CREDIT.USER.OUT
 * Dead Letter Queue (backup): CREDIT.USER.DLQ

+This project is using the Exchange 'tasks' and each queue have a specific key, like this:

+* CREDIT.USER.IN = in
+* CREDIT.USER.OUT = out
+* CREDIT.USER.DLQ = dlq

 # RabbitMQ

 For install the RabbitMQ you will need install the Erlang first of all.